-- Comparative advertising: focuses on comparing a brand with the competition, in order to reinforce the characteristics that differentiate it and convince the consumer that it can provide more benefits.
-Although this can be very effective, you must be very careful when basing your claims in order not to run into legal problems.
+- Comparative advertising: this focuses on comparing a brand with the competition, in order to reinforce the characteristics that differentiate it and convince the consumer that it can provide greater benefits.
+Although this can be very effective, you must be very careful when making your claims in order not to run into legal problems.

 - Emotional advertising: if informative advertising is based more on rational factors, emotional advertising seeks to get an emotional reaction.
-It can be very effective in influencing purchasing decisions, since we know that these have a strong unconscious component that is based on how people feel about a product or service.
+It can be very effective in influencing purchasing decisions, since we know that these have a strong subconscious component that are based on how people feel about a product or service.

 2. Pull Advertising

 This advertising strategy is typical of brands that are already well known and well positioned in the market.
-Instead of going after customers, this strategy aims to keep the brand in the consumer's mind and propel people go towards it.
+Instead of going after customers, this strategy aims to keep a brand in the consumer's mind and propel people towards it.
 It focuses on identification with the brand and long-term loyalty.

 3. Push Advertising

 This advertising strategy is more suitable for new products or services, since it seeks to make something known among consumers in order to position well and generate sales.

 The push strategy can use different channels, from traditional media to social ads.
 In many cases, it goes hand in hand with pricing strategies.
 For example, offering cheaper launch prices to generate an initial critical mass of consumers.

 It is also common for push advertising to be done in tandem with content marketing, so that a new brand can establish its authority early on and position itself as an expert in its sector.

 Let's take a look at some of the most widely used and effective advertising strategies according to PPCExpo and other experts in marketing and advertising.